Revolution (puroresu): Aftermath

 Genichiro Tenryu would use the Revolution name for his stable of his new home promotion, Super World of Sports, in which Samson Fuyuki, Tatsumi (later Koki) Kitahara, and Ashura Hara would be part of the stable as well.
 After SWS shut down in June 1992, Tenryu and his group formed WAR.

 Hara retired in October 1994 and died in 2015.

 Fuyuki and Kitahara later feuded with Tenryu and with each other in WAR; Fuyuki moved on to FMW in 1996.
 After WAR folded, Tenryu feuded with Kawada upon returning to All Japan in 2000 and faced Ogawa in Pro Wrestling Noah in the 2000s.
 Fuyuki, who briefly returned to AJPW in 2001 to feud with Kawada, died in 2003.

 Following the NOAH split in 2000, Hansen and Tenryu teamed up for one more tag team match, in which they defeated Kawada and Maunakea Mossman (later Taiyo Kea) meant to rebuild AJPW.
 Later that year, Hansen and Tenryu were drawn against each other in a tournament for the vacant Triple Crown, which Tenryu won.
 It turned out to be Hansen's last singles match, as he retired and became Commissioner of the Pacific Wrestling Federation.
 In the final match of the tournament, Tenryu beat Kawada.
 Kitahara briefly returned to AJPW to ally with Tenryu before decreasing his yearly workload of matches altogether.

 Kawada left AJPW in 2005 and began inactivity in August 2010, after a six-man match with Tenryu as one of his partners.

 In February 2015, Tenryu announced that he is retiring from professional wrestling; his last match was held on November 15.

 On April 2, 2018, Kitahara announced his retirement and his retirement ceremony will take place on June 11 at a show promoted by AJPW dojo classmate Kenta Kobashi, which will also be his 30th anniversary.

-Yoshinari Ogawa is the sole active former Revolution member, still competing for NOAH regularly.
+Yoshinari Ogawa was the last active member, retiring on August 15, 2024 as a result of a neck injury, with no retirement ceremony.